The Risk Management Committee

-Furthermore, Risk Management Committee consistently oversaw enterprise risk management to ensure the businesses were operated within PTTEP’s risk appetite, particularly risks related to exploration and production operations, market, cybersecurity, environment, and legal, including emerging risk.
-The outcomes of Risk Management Committee meetings were reported to the Board on a monthly basis.
-In this regard, PTTEP has been selected as a member of the 2020 Dow Jones Sustainability Indices (DJSI) in the DJSI World Oil and Gas Upstream & Integrated Industry and maintained a DJSI score in the area of Risk and Crisis Management in the top quartile for the 7th consecutive year.
+Furthermore, the Risk Management Committee consistently oversaw enterprise risk management to ensure the businesses were operated within PTTEP’s risk appetite, particularly risks related to the COVID-19 pandemic, exploration and production operations, financial, cyber security, legal, environment including emerging risks.
+The outcomes of Risk Management Committee meetings were reported to the Board of Directors on a monthly basis.

-In summary, during the year 2020, the Committee independently performed its duties relating to PTTEP risk management systematically, prudently, and competently for PTTEP to efficiently manage risks in order to achieve our objectives and goals for fair and maximum benefit to PTTEP, shareholders, and other stakeholders for long-term sustainability.
+In summary, the Committee independently performed its duties relating to PTTEP risk management prudently, and competently according to its scopes, authorities and duties defined in PTTEP’s Risk Management Committee Charter.
+These lead PTTEP to efficiently managing risks in order to achieve our objectives and goals for fair and maximum benefit to PTTEP, shareholders, and other stakeholders for long-term sustainability.

 Chairman of the Risk Management Committee